Share with others! EyeMelanoma.org quickly gets you to the info & resources you need.

 • How to Journal Search

-Up-to-date links to information and resources specifically for ocular melanoma patients and their families
+Up-to-date links to a wealth of reliable information and resources for ocular melanoma patients and their families

-Up-to-date links to information and resources specifically for ocular melanoma patients and their families
+Up-to-date links to a wealth of reliable information and resources for ocular melanoma patients and their families

-Established in 2011, EyeMelanoma.org's mission is to serve as a reliable, thorough, and concise reference guide for accessing Ocular Melanoma patient support resources and online educational materials for Uveal Melanoma and Conjunctival Melanoma
+Since 2011, EyeMelanoma.org's mission has been to serve as the OM community's up-to-date reference guide for accessing reliable Ocular Melanoma patient support resources and online educational information for Uveal Melanoma and for Conjunctival Melanoma.

 In 2025, it is estimated that 5 people in every 1 million in the United States will be diagnosed with a rare cancer that begins in the cells (melanocytes) that make the eyes' pigment (melanin).
 This type of eye cancer is called both Ocular Melanoma and Eye Melanoma.
 In the medical community and on the internet, the following terms are used to further identify the most common locations of this eye tumor: